shulmeister/cca-crm/README.md

 - **Outbound:** The `beetexting-send-sms` Supabase Edge Function authenticates with Beetexting (client credentials + API key), sends texts via `/message/sendsms/{agentEmail}`, and logs a note on the contact timeline.
 - **Inbound:** The `beetexting-webhook` Edge Function ingests Beetexting webhook events (contacts + inbound SMS) and stores them as notes, auto-creating contacts when needed.
 - **Front-end:** Contacts now include a **Call** and **Send SMS** action; SMS goes through the edge function so the UI never hits Beetexting directly.
+- **Per-user config:** In `Settings → Sales`, each rep now has `Beetexting Agent Email`.
+Populate this with the agent email defined in Beetexting’s API Connect page so their messages route through the correct mailbox.

 Configure the Supabase project with: